cw0508/asa_final_project/README.md

 # Kinetic Monte Carlo Simulations on the Falicov-Kimball Model

 ## Project Overview
 This project implements Kinetic Monte Carlo (kMC) simulations to study the dynamics of phase separation in correlated electron systems, particularly using the Falicov-Kimball model.
-The simulations focus on understanding how temperature affect the dynamics and stability of electron clusters, based on the paper: https://www.pnas.org/doi/epdf/10.1073/pnas.2119957119
+The simulations focus on understanding how temperature and effective potential affect the dynamics and stability of electron clusters, based on the paper: https://www.pnas.org/doi/epdf/10.1073/pnas.2119957119

 ## Features
 - **Kinetic Monte Carlo Simulations**: Implements kMC to model electron dynamics.